ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/operations/run-review.md

   - Infeed rate, target rate, and OEE values

 ### Interactivity
-- Users can apply a text filter directly within the table for more specific searches.
+Users can apply a text filter directly within the table for more specific searches.<br />
-- The 'Details' button next to each run entry allows for editing of counts or downtime (as detailed in separate documentation).
+The 'Details' button next to each run entry allows for editing of counts or downtime (as detailed in separate documentation).

 ## Summary